Michelle Gardner – Clinic Administrator

 Katie Weller, FNP

 Katie Weller has been a Nurse Practitioner for over 15 years.
 Her last practice was in Boise, where she specialized in Pediatrics for the past seven years.
-Katie went to Carroll College in Helena, MT, for her undergrad and Gonzaga for grad school.
-Katie and her husband Lee are kept busy with their 13yo twin boys and all their sporting events and activities.
+Katie went to Carroll College in Helena, MT, for her undergrad and Gonzaga for graduate school.
+Katie and her husband, Lee, are kept busy with their 13-year-old twin boys and all their sporting events and activities.
 She also enjoys walking with their two small dogs.
 She is from a small town in Southern Idaho and is excited to be living in Wallowa County.
 Katie is a breast cancer survivor and has joined the local Breast Cancer Support group.
 She is looking forward to continuing to see pediatric patients at the clinics in Enterprise and Joseph.

 Paul Solis, PA-C

 Paul Solis received his Master’s of Health Sciences in Physician Assistant Studies at Duke University in Durham, NC.
 Originally from Colorado, Paul enjoys the unique opportunities that rural medicine offers in being a part of the community’s health.
 When not seeing patients, Paul enjoys spending time outside running, hiking, and camping.

 Dodie Beck graduated from Eastern Oregon University with a Bachelor of Science degree in Anthropology/Sociology with a Social Welfare Concentration, a minor in Health Studies, and a minor in Gerontology.
 She received her Master’s degree in Social Work from Walla Walla University.